MEPs decided to approve the implementation of the EU's 2018 budget by most of the EU institutions and agencies in a procedure known as discharge.

-MEPs scrutinise how money has been spent by the European Commission and the other EU institutions and agencies in a procedure known as discharge.
-Over the years, the procedure has become a very important tool to check how public funds have been spent and EU projects carried out.
-The European Parliament has the exclusive right to approve the budget implementation of the EU institutions.
-On 27 April MEPs debate the discharge of the 2014 annual budget and vote on it the following day.
+On 13-14 May MEPs, granted discharge of the 2018 annual budget to the European Commission and to most of the other EU institutions and agencies.
+The discharge procedure is the most important tool for the European Parliament to check how public funds have been spent and EU projects carried out.
+Parliament has the exclusive right to approve the budget implementation of the EU institutions.

 What is the discharge procedure?

-It is the European Parliament's final approval of how the EU budget for a specific year has been implemented.
+The discharge procedure is the Parliament's final approval of how the EU budget for a specific year has been implemented.

-The Parliament considers the reports by Parliament's budgetary control committee, taking into account the Council's recommendation and decides to grant, postpone or refuse a discharge.
+Parliament considers the reports prepared by the budgetary control committee, taking into account the Council's recommendation and decides to grant, postpone or refuse a discharge.

 If granted, the accounts of a given year are closed and approved.